jakarto3d/jakteristics/README.rst

 * **Documentation**: https://jakteristics.readthedocs.io
 * **Github**: https://github.com/jakarto3d/jakteristics

-Jarakteristics is a python package to compute point cloud geometric features.
+Jakteristics is a python package to compute point cloud geometric features.

 A **geometric feature** is a description of the geometric shape around a point based on its neighborhood.
 For example, a point located on a wall will have a high *planarity*.